 - Get up early one morning and stroll down Royal Street.
 You’ll feel like you’re in another country!

 - Be smart: be aware of your surroundings.

 What to Bring

 - A parasol or hat for the parade.

 - Costume(s): the more you join in, the more fun you’ll have.

 - Leather.
 It’s completely acceptable to wear your harness during this weekend although you’ll probably want to put on a shirt for dinner (unless you’re eating a Lucky Dog hot dog stand on the street).

 It’s Not All About the Guys

 Southern Decadence is an inclusive celebration of LGBT life, music and culture.
-Keep up to date on where the ladies are by following the monthly pop-up lesbian and queer bar, Grrl Spot including one of the biggest parties of the year, Risq featuring dancing and burlesque favorites and more.
+Keep up to date on where the ladies are, by following the monthly pop-up lesbian and queer bar, Grrl Spot.
+Their events often feature dancing, burlesque favorites, and more.
 Eiffel Society, Saturday 9 p.m.

 Get Out of the Quarter